x3m4k/gmod-mappatcher/README.md

 An easy-to-use tool which allows server staff to patch various exploits within maps.
 Multiple exploits exist in maps that allow players to get out of the map when they're not supposed to.
 This tool allows for server staff to patch such exploits in less than a minute.
 Aside from exploit patching, this tool also allows you to block off parts of a map using forcefields, or setup teleport points, making your map one of a kind.

+# !
+This addon will not work if the original MapPatcher is enabled
+## How to migrate from the original MapPatcher addon
+MapPatcher Enhanced stores data in separate directory "mappatcher_enhanced", just copy all files from<br>"\<gmod dir>/garrysmod/data/mappatcher/" to "\<gmod dir>/garrysmod/data/mappatcher_enhanced"

 #### Original Addon
 * Steam Workshop: https://steamcommunity.com/sharedfiles/filedetails/?id=1572250342
 * Repository: https://github.com/h3xcat/gmod-mappatcher